Will-Georges/Barcode-Bites/README.md

 - Major Version: Increased when an API change or significant change is made.
 - Minor Version: Increased when functionality is added, or a medium scale change is made.
 - Patch Version: Increased when bug fixes are made, or minor things updated.
+- Revised Version: Increased when minor wording or detail changed.

 ## Version History